How to Change Your Thought Patterns

 • What would I say to a friend who had this thought?

-3. Practice positive self-talk
+3. Practice having a positive inner dialogue

 4. Train yourself to see the positive

-• Positive memories act as a buffer against stress and negative thoughts.
-This is especially important during tough times when you need to turn off negative thoughts and feelings.
+Positive memories act as a buffer against stress and negative thoughts – especially in tough times.

-5. Take mental breaks
+5. Take mental breaks – break the negative thought patterns

 Try 7 day for free!